[AD] This post is for a paid partnership.

 I’ve been pondering over investing in property for a couple of months now, and from scouring sites and forums online, it seems many others prefer to invest their capital this way as it is a traditional form of acquiring assets so laws are concrete around this compared to assets such as cryptocurrency.
 This means that there’s a lower risk of losing out from property investments and it’s much more beneficial in terms of receiving a passive income on a monthly basis through leasing the property.

 However, like all things, investing a considerable amount of time and money into property investment needs to be thought through.
 Landlords have a lot of responsibility in regards to the upkeep of their property, so that it is in satisfactory condition, whether that be for residential or commercial use, to ensure specific requirements are met within the law.
+Property investment company, RWinvest, talk about the benefits of why residential buy to let is better than commercial when it comes to investing, such as how rental yields and strong capital growth are often more easily achievable with residential properties.
 Some things to consider when purchasing a property for investment are:

 - Property location and valuation